ZacharieMenetrier/tagc-predaction/Readme.md

 It is also possible to create a simple decision tree.
 While less precise, you can visualize it graphically

+## Draft
+Draft is proof of concept folder meant to be reviewed by Quentin Ferré.

 # Git
 Make it a git bitbucket or a git renater maybe.